-- Bus Fuel economy improvement has been observed to the tune of 5% to 6%. - Use of natural refrigerant has been ensured and less than 5% lower CO2 emissions has been achieved.

-Biomass Based Hydrogen

-- Biomass based Hydrogen can help us to produce 20% more hydrogen than conventional biological route. - 3.
-In Case of Imported Technology (Imported During the Last Three Years Reckoned from the Beginning of the Financial Year), the Following Information is Furnished:
+- Thermax and the technology partner shall accelerate the product localisation, customer acquisition, manufacturing plan and commercialisation for perovskite based flexible solar thin film in India - THVAC • - Bus Fuel economy improvement has been observed to the tune of 5% to 6%. - Use of natural refrigerant has been ensured and less than 5% lower CO emissions has been achieved. - Biomass Based Hydrogen • - Biomass based Hydrogen can help us to produce 20% more hydrogen than conventional biological route. - 3.
+In Case of Imported Technology (Imported During the Last Three Years Reckoned from the Beginning of the Financial Year), the Following Information is Furnished: NIL